D-Bits/COVID-19-Tracker/README.md

 # COVID-19-Tracker

-A database for tracker the novel corona virus, and ETL tools for it.
+A client for tracking the novel corona virus, and various other tools for it.

 ## Project Goal
 ***